Rm Command in Linux

 rm

 is a command-line utility for removing files and directories.
 It is one of the essential commands that every Linux user should be familiar with.
+Whether you’re removing a few files or deleting entire directories, “rm” is a reliable and efficient tool that can save you time and effort.

-In this guide, we will explain how to use the rm
+This article explains, we will explain how to use the rm

 command through examples and explanations of the most common rm